grotius-cnc/skynet_robot_control_rtos_ethercat/README.md

 To be reviewed:
 1. When the scurve has a initial(vo) or end(ve) motion value, the displacement graph's show a "kink".
 This "kink" is absorbed by the stepgen backend componenent.

+If you have any problems loading the program:
 A linux-pro quickstart:

 [![Download Linux 11 Professional ](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/linux-11-pro/files/latest/download)